Blackymas/NSPanel_HA_Blueprint/docs/install.md

 ```

 > [!NOTE]
 > A sub-folder is recommended to prevent the file from being added as an additional device in the ESPHome dashboard.
-Alternatively, you can name the file starting with `.` to exclude it from the device list.
+> Alternatively, you can name the file starting with `.` to exclude it from the device list.

-### Blueprint
+### Advanced Blueprint Configuration
 The Blueprint file `nspanel_blueprint.yaml` can be installed manually.
 You can also edit your local copy of the Blueprint, but be aware that reloading the Blueprint from the repository will overwrite local changes.

-### TFT File
+### Advanced TFT File
 All `.HMI` files used in this project are available in our GitHub repository.
 Modify these files using the [Nextion Editor](https://nextion.tech/nextion-editor/) and create your own `.tft` files for your device.

 For guidance on using Nextion, refer to:
 - [Nextion Instruction Set](https://nextion.tech/instruction-set)